HUIXIN-TW/NotionSyncGCal/README.md

   ```bash
   git clone https://github.com/YOUR-USERNAME/YOUR-REPOSITORY-NAME
   ```

-- Change directory to where you download, and then install packages
+  7. Change directory to where you download, and then install packages

   ```bash
   cd YOUR-REPOSITORY-NAME
   pip3 install -r requirements.txt
   ```

-- Duplicate the template as the initial database [NotionGCal](https://huixin.notion.site/aa639e48cfee4216976756f33cf57c8e?v=6db9353f3bc54029807c539ffc3dfdb4)
+- Step2: Duplicate the Notion template as the initial database [NotionGCal](https://huixin.notion.site/aa639e48cfee4216976756f33cf57c8e?v=6db9353f3bc54029807c539ffc3dfdb4)
+  If you are familar with the entire code, you are welcome to customise your own template.
+However, I recommend you to use my template and do not change the property names at the first time.

-- Notion Connection Setting
+- Step3: Notion Connection Setting

   1. Open your Notion and click `Settings and members`, and then click here
      <img src="./assets/connection.png" width="600" height="auto">